traneio/arrows/README.md

 ### Benchmark results

 `Arrow` and `Task` are implemented on top of a specific `Future`.
-They have considerable better throughput and and smaller memory footprint if compared to their `Future` counterparts.
+They have considerable better throughput and smaller memory footprint if compared to their `Future` counterparts.
 When compared to other libraries, `Arrow` tends to have better performance than other solutions, but `Task` is only slightly better.
 That happens because the other libraries are also well optimized.

 #### Scala Future x Arrows Stdlib